Code-Institute-Submissions/mlenahan-python-gym-log_FebResub/README.md

 * [CRUD](https://en.wikipedia.org/wiki/Create,_read,_update_and_delete) app which allows users to create, read, update, and delete the related data models: Workout, Movement, and Set.
 * File storage backend - data is stored using a custom JSON file storage implementation.
 * Formatted data using [tabulate](https://pypi.org/project/tabulate/) library.
 * Nested command parsers using [argparse](https://docs.python.org/3/library/argparse.html).
-This allows for resources and actions to be comined in user commands, e.g. `movement delete abc-123`.
+This allows for resources and actions to be combined in user commands, e.g. `movement delete abc-123`.

 ### Design